madprops/airc/README.md

 Rules = Changing the rules/personality of the bot.

-These are the 2 most public functions of the bot.
+These are the two public functions of the bot.

 The rest are limited to admins.